morethanwordss/Algorithm/Algebra/Prime Numbers/1. Sieve of Eratosthenes/README.md

 Obviously, the complexity is worse, which is $O((R - L + 1) \log (R) + \sqrt R)$.
 However, it still runs very fast in practice.

-## Linear time modification

-We can modify the algorithm in a such a way, that it only has linear time complexity.
-This approach is described in the article [Linear Sieve](prime-sieve-linear.md).
-However, this algorithm also has its own weaknesses.

 ## Practice Problems

 * [Leetcode - Four Divisors](https://leetcode.com/problems/four-divisors/)